 For this step, you need to download the Vector-Mill-Sample.ai file.
 This Concrete Texture we will be using comes from the February Crate.
 Open the file, Copy (Command + C) the big concrete texture, and Paste (Command + V) it over your green gradient.
 Fill the texture with white, set the Blending mode to Overlay and set the Opacity to 10 from the Transparency panel.

-We are almost done with the background texture, but let’s add a little more depth with a Bristle Brush.
+We are almost done with the chalkboard vector background texture, but let’s add a little more depth with a Bristle Brush.
 If you are still not on CS5 you won’t be able to create this step like in the tutorial.
-As an alternative, you can use some of the watercolor art brushes I create a while back.
+As an alternative, you can use some of the watercolor art brushes I created a while back.

 If you have CS5, start by pressing the New Brush button at the bottom of the Brush panel and choose New Bristle Brush from the dialog.
 In the Bristle Brush Options dialog, make these changes: